“Curiouser and curiouser!” Cried Alice (she was so much surprised, that for the moment she quite forgot how to speak good English).

 Girls don’t do that ALL the time.
-They aren’t Midas, unless they’re the hot Catholic girls from St. Joe’s.
-The nice girls will ask you to get them ice cream and munchies.
-But, you’re going to do that for them, anyway, if you like them, or are their friend.
+They aren’t shysters, unless they’re the hot Catholic girls from St. Joe’s.
+Then it’s Midas gets all the GOLD.
+The nice girls might ask you to get them ice cream and munchies.
+But you’re going to do that for them, anyway, if you like them, or are their good friend.

 Sometimes you talk to a girl and they act like you don’t matter, or worse.